nyankittone/dwm/README.md

 Doing this means that you won't need root privileges to install `dwm`.
 However, dwm's manpages will not be installed if you choose to do this.

+If you're using NixOS, you can install `dwm` imperatively, by running this command:

+    make nixi

 ## Running dwm
 Add the following line to your .xinitrc to start dwm using startx: